isharaimagines/IoT-App/README.md

 ### 6. Configure the IoT Device

-- Follow the on-screen setup instructions to configure your IoT device for the first time.
+- Click the connect button above the **Today Tabe** to configure your IoT device for the first time.
-- Upon successful configuration, you will be redirected to the app’s **Home Page** with full access.
+- Upon successful configuration, you will be redirected to the app’s **Today Page** with full access.

+### Requirements

+- Android SmartPhone
+- IoT Device (Smart Pot)
+- Android Version >= 10
+- Type-C charger (When need charge the IoT Device)